Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Kulikov models of K3 surfaces with a nonsymplectic involution

 What remains to see is an involution on an actual surface $X_0$ and specifically the surfaces $V_i$ with involution on the equator.
 To describe them we introduce two moves, illustrated in Fig.~\ref{fig:moves}.

-Let $V'\to\bP^1$ be a toric surface of type E1 of Lemma~\ref{lem:equatorial-toric}.
+{\bf A-move:} Let $V'\to\bP^1$ be a toric surface of type E1 of Lemma~\ref{lem:equatorial-toric}.
 The A-move is blowing up one of the fixed points on a section, say $s_1$ twice.
 In the corresponding fiber of $V\to\bP^1$ this creates the fiber $E_1+2E_2+E_3$ with $E_1^2=E_3^2=-1$ and $E_2^2=-2$, the the interior $(-2)$-curve $E_2$ is fixed by the induced involution of~$V$.

-Let $(g,k)$ be the invariants of the K3 surfaces in the $S'$ family, so that $\oT'$ was reached by the simple mirror move $S'\leadsto \oT$.
+Let $(g,k)$ be the invariants of the K3 surfaces in the $S'$ family, so that $\oT'$ was reached by the simple mirror move $S'\to \oT$.
 Then the Type III surface we obtained belongs to the $S$-family with the invariants $(g,k+1)$.

-The point we have blown up twice in the toric model $\oV'$ of $V'$ corresponds to an origin of the blown up side.
-Therefore, we can for example take $X_0$ of this type to be the standard surface, with $\psi=1$, see Section~\ref{sec:kulikov+ias} for the definition.
+The point we have blown up twice in the toric model $\oV'$ of $V'$ corresponds to $-1$ with respect to the origin of the blown up side.
+Therefore, we can for example take $X_0$ of this type to be the standard surface, with $\psi=1$.
+In particular, the A-move keeps a simple mirror move $S\to \hS$ simple, in the sense that $S$ changes by a $(+1,-1)$ Heegner move, while $\hS$ changes by a $(-1,-1)$ Heegner move.

-For the B-move we instead blow up twice the other fixed point, the one that lies on a fiber fixed by the involution pointwise.
+{\bf B-move:} For the B-move we instead blow up twice the other fixed point, the one that lies on a fiber fixed by the involution pointwise.
 On the surface $\Bl_2 V$ the fixed locus of the involution consists of two $(-1)$-curves $E_1$, $E_3$ in the fiber $E_1+2E_2+E_3$.
 The divisor $V^\iota$ fixed by the induced involution is not nef since it contains $E_1$ and $E_3$ and not $E_2$.

 We flop $E_1$ to a neighboring surface $V_1$ by the M1 modification.
 In $V_1$ this creates a fiber $E_1'+E_2'$ with $E'_1{}^2=E'_2{}^2=-1$, where $E'_1$ is not in $V_1^\iota$ and $E'_2$ is.
 The ramification divisor is not nef again.
 We proceed by flopping in $E'_2$ etc, until we reach a component in the cbec of $(\bP^2,D_1+D_2)$ corresponding to the $I_1$ singularity of the $\ias$.
 This is where the sequence of flops stops, making $(\bP^2,D_1+D_2)$ with $D_1^2=1$, $D_2^2=4$ into $(\bF_1, D_1+D_2)$ with $D_1^2=0$, $D_2^2=4$ and the ramification into a fiber of $\bF_1\to\bP^1$.